The Early Issues

 “Truckin’” emerged in 1970 as the Grateful Dead’s road-weary reflection on constant touring and the very chaotic freedom of life on the move.
 The band pieced the song together from real experiences — including their infamous 1967 drug raid in New Orleans — turning their misadventures into sly, good-humored storytelling with an edge.

 Good music.
-With its rolling groove and the now-iconc line “What a long, strange trip it’s been,” the song became a defining anthem of their identity.
+With its rolling groove and the now-iconc line “What a long, strange trip it’s been,” the song became part of a compilation and a defining anthem of their identity.

 Skeletons In The Closet Playlist